Faith-Based Organizations – Powering Faith in Action

 Sustainability – We prioritize strategies and approaches that have a lasting impact over band-aids.
 Though we’ll hand out band-aids when needed, too.

 Healthy Boundaries – We value creating and holding to healthy boundaries.
-One thing that foster youth
+One thing that foster youth often have experienced is unhealthy boundaries.

 Lead By Example – We believe our leaders should be held to a higher standard than those they serve and should lead by example.